avneethans/Final/index.md

 ---
 layout: home
-title: "KNES 381 Final Project"
+title: "Avneet Hans' Kinesiology Portfolio"
 author_profile: true
 ---

-# Welcome to Avneet Hans's Portfolio!
+# Welcome to my Portfolio!

 This site includes:

 - Excel and Python analysis of body performance
 - A custom Scratch maze game
 - A movement breakdown and video analysis

+Use the menu to explore each section